 - Sheltered tenants must make sure that no paraffin, petroleum, bottled gas or any heater that burns these fuels is used or stored in their property.

-6. The Sheltered Housing Officer Service
+6. Sheltered Manager Service

-The SHO's duties
+The Scheme Manager's duties

 We keep confidential records, so that we can contact relatives in an emergency.
 This information is important.
 Such information includes contact addresses and phone numbers (for example, doctor, next of kin, friends and relatives).